 The dual-degree engineering program at Elon allows students to earn two undergraduate degrees: a bachelor's degree from Elon and a bachelor's degree from an affiliated engineering school.
 Students spend the first three years at Elon and the final two years at an engineering school.
 Elon has affiliations with North Carolina State University, North Carolina A&T University, Virginia Tech, Georgia Tech, Notre Dame, Penn State, Washington University (St. Louis) and Columbia University.
-Elon students, however, may apply to any engineering school they choose.

 The strength of Elon's program is built upon a distinctive undergraduate curriculum that combines courses in the liberal arts and science with engineering courses beginning in the freshman year.
 By the time the students have completed three years at Elon and two years at an engineering school, they have exceptional career preparation distinguished by broad knowledge in their field and foundational skills essential to the workplace.